Introduction

 Cons

-- Steeper learning curve for non-spreadsheet users
+- Steeper learning curve for users who are not familiar with spreadsheets

 - Higher price point compared to some competitors.